portworx/lcfs/INSTALL.md

 # sudo /opt/pwx/bin/lcfs-setup.sh --remove
 ```

 ##  Manual installation
-To install LCFS, there are four actions you must perform:
+Instead of the curl script above, LCFS can also be manually installed.
+To install LCFS manually, there are four actions you must perform:

 1. Install LCFS onto your system at `/var/lib/docker` and `/lcfs`.
 2. Start Docker using VFS as a graph driver.
 This is needed to install the LCFS plugin as a graph driver in Docker's configuration files at `/var/lib/docker`.